 • Advanced textiles, awnings, fabric structures, geosynthetic, marine and industrial fabrics

-Any batch of a high-tech fiber can be tagged at the molecular scale, at parts per trillion, with a unique DNA that is customized to the manufacturer or even on a batch-by-batch basis, so that at any point in the textile supply chain [from master batch to finished goods] the polyester can be sampled from fiber or woven textile, to yield an unambiguous determination of its commercial origins in a way that will make it nearly impossible to substitute the “real” polyester with a “cheap” or “substandard” substitute.
+Any batch of a high-tech fiber can be tagged at parts per trillion, with a unique molecular tag that is customized to the manufacturer or even on a batch-by-batch basis, so that at any point in the textile supply chain [from master batch to finished goods] the polyester can be sampled from fiber or woven textile, to yield an unambiguous determination of its commercial origins in a way that will make it nearly impossible to substitute the “real” polyester with a “cheap” or “substandard” substitute.

-By combining unique DNA molecules into a standard polyester master batch and extruded into fiber, a new system for tagging is possible for synthetics.
-Subsequent to extrusion, it is shown that the DNA complement of the fiber (at parts per trillion) can be recovered from a snippet of the polyester fiber via a simple hot water soak, followed by the same sophisticated DNA analysis methods used in human forensic science.
+By combining unique molecular tags into a standard polyester master batch and extruded into fiber, a new system for tagging is possible for synthetics.
+Subsequent to extrusion, it is shown that the tagged portion of the fiber (at parts per trillion) can be recovered from a snippet of the polyester fiber via a simple hot water soak, followed by the same sophisticated DNA analysis methods used in human forensic science.